-- 3.42 To provide for the use and removal of natural materials (plants, animals, soil, rocks etc.) from the park for management purposes subject to the policies in this section. - 3.43 To provide for the removal or trimming of vegetation by network utilities companies to ensure safe operation of network utilities, subject to conditions and in consultation with the Regional Council (except in emergencies). - 3.44 The use and removal of natural materials by the public will be managed by a permit system.
+- 3.42 To provide for the use and removal of natural materials (plants, animals, soil, rocks etc.) from the park for management purposes subject to the policies in this section and subject to the Wildlife Act 1953 where appropriate. - 3.43 To provide for the removal or trimming of vegetation by network utilities companies to ensure safe operation of network utilities, subject to conditions and in consultation with the Regional Council (except in emergencies). - To manage the use and removal of natural materials by the public through a permit system.
 Applications may be approved in full or with conditions, or declined.
-Network utility operators are excluded from this policy but may be subject to conditions. - 3.45 The taking of natural materials by the public may be allowed, with Greater Wellington Regional Council's agreement, subject to any conditions imposed, under the following circumstances: - By tangata whenua for customary purposes. - By members of the community for: - Scientific or research purposes. - Cultural or social purposes. - Conservation and ecological restoration projects. - 3.46 To consider applications for the use or removal of natural materials for commercial purposes where a public good benefit can be demonstrated and subject to this section's policies.
+Network utility operators are excluded from this policy but may be subject to conditions.